I Love You but I'm Not in Love With You: A Scientific Explanation

 The Love Code states that people have 5 different feelings that work together to create all the ways they respond to their partners.
 Individuals can respond to their partners, or potential lovers, with any, all, or none of these feelings of love.
 The Love Code is based on new scientific discoveries, rather than urban myths.
 So it can be used to clarify any communication problem.
 It also helps to clarify why certain relationships wear you out, are boring, and why people cheat.

 The five feelings of love rise up from deep inside us and blend together in different ways at different times.
 This explains why you can feel many different types of love for different people but not always have a way to put those feelings into words.
 But when you understand the Love Code, you will always be able to explain how you feel.
 You will also know what to ask your partner if you are confused about what he or she is saying or feeling.

 1) We all know the first major feeling of love: the in-love feeling.
 But few of us understand how it works.
-That is because being in love has two different factors: crazy love and reward love.
+That is because being in love has two different stages: It starts with crazy love and then moves into reward love.

 Crazy love is where you think about someone obsessively night and day.
 You might think about your sweetheart so much that it seems like he or she is “the One.”
 That’s great.
 But scientists recently discovered that crazy love always passes.
 That’s why you don’t think obsessively about your lover day and night forever unless you have a dysfunctional love style.

 Instead, when the relationship matures, what holds you together is reward love.
 That is where you feel a sense of reward just to be with your partner.
 And that is the second stage of an in-love relationship.
 When a person in a serious relationship doesn’t feel reward love, that individual ends up where Ashley was at: feeling that she was not in-love with Sam anymore.